Bence-Jones Protein (Urine)

 These range from extra thirst and urination to dehydration, kidney problems, and,

 You might have a Bence-Jones protein test and other tests to check for multiple myeloma

 Bone pain, or even fracturing, especially in the back, hips, or skull

 High blood calcium, likely caused by the breakdown of bone

 Low counts of red or white blood cells or platelets in the blood

-Weakness and swelling of the legs, which can be caused by kidney damage resulting from myeloma
+Weakness and swelling of the legs.
+This can be caused by kidney damage resulting from

-An increased vulnerability to infections, which may stem from myeloma's impact on the
+An increased vulnerability to infections.
+This may be from myeloma's impact on the

 What other tests might I have along with this test?

 The diagnosis of multiple myeloma often needs a variety of tests.
 In addition to the